Gemack/DS_connect-webapp-django/README.md

 ## To use

---- Download or clone this repo
+- Download or clone this repo
---- Create and activate a Python virtual Environment in the cli.
+- Create and activate a Python virtual Environment in the cli.

---- cd to the diwnloade file folder and run this command on the cli (pip install -r requirements.txt)
+- cd to the diwnloade file folder and run this command on the cli `pip install -r requirements.txt`

 SuperUSer email = bon@gmail.com
 password = bon35943